Skip to main content

 Saddle Points vs. Local Minima

 A critical point $\theta^*$ (where $\nabla \mathcal{L}(\theta^*) = 0$) is a **saddle point** if the Hessian $H = \nabla^2 \mathcal{L}(\theta^*)$ has both positive and negative eigenvalues.
-The number of negative eigenvalues is called the **index** of the saddle point.
-For a random critical point in $P$ dimensions (under mild assumptions), the probability of being a local minimum is:
+The number of negative eigenvalues is called the **index** of the saddle point. **Saddle points dominate in high dimensions.** Being a local minimum requires *every* Hessian eigenvalue to be positive.
+For the Hessian of a high-dimensional random landscape, the eigenvalues are strongly correlated (their joint distribution resembles a random-matrix ensemble, not independent coin flips), so this is a rare large-deviation event.
+The probability that all $P$ eigenvalues are positive decays like

 The practical implication: **the main obstacle to optimization is not bad local minima but saddle points and plateaus.** SGD's stochastic noise naturally helps escape saddle points because the noise has a component along the negative curvature directions, pushing the iterate away from the saddle.
 Formal results show that perturbed gradient descent escapes strict saddle points in polynomial time [@jin2017escape].